 - 3.8.2.1 The Board for National Mission shall have oversight of the implementation of policies adopted by the board and implemented by the Office of National Mission for the coordination of and in support of district ministries which support congregations and schools.
+The board shall annually review and endorse the Office of National Mission strategic plan and review and provide input on the Office of National Mission annual budget proposal prior to its submission for approval by the Board of Directors.
 The board shall be under the ecclesiastical supervision of the President of the Synod regarding doctrine and administration consistent with the President's responsibility under Constitution Art.
 XI B 1-4 (also Constitution Art.
 XI B 7; Bylaws 3.3.1.1-3.3.1.3) between conventions of the Synod and ultimately shall be responsible to the Synod in convention (Constitution Art.
 XI A 1-2). - 3.8.2.2 The Board for National Mission shall, during the course of each triennium between national conventions of the Synod, work with the Board for International Mission to gather pertinent and sufficient information from the Synod's members that will facilitate the boards' assessment and evaluation of the effectiveness of the Synod's triennial mission and ministry emphases, and shall develop accordingly a joint overture to the national convention for beneficial amendments thereto.
 The boards shall also provide a joint report in advance of the Synod's district conventions, offering ideas and guidance for proposing triennial mission and ministry emphases to the national convention.

-- 3.8.2.3 The Board for National Mission shall be comprised of eleven members: - 1.
+- 3.8.2.3 The Board for National Mission shall comprise eleven members: - 1.
 Five laypersons and five individual members of the Synod (one of each from each region of the Synod) elected in the same manner as are regional members of the Board of Directors of the Synod (Bylaws 3.12.1 and 3.12.2.8) - 2.
 The President of the Synod or his representative